 Just make sure to European medical travel insurance as it can get pricey.
 Citizens from the UK visiting Europe can use a European Health Card to claim free emergency health-care.

-FAQ about Staying Safe in Europe
+FAQs about Staying Safe in Europe

 Here are some quick answers to common questions about safety in Europe.

-Final thoughts on the safety of Europe
+Final Thoughts on the Safety of Europe

 We’ve said it a lot of times in this article already, but Europe is big.
 It’s also not a country, being instead a collection of varying nation states from the tiny Andorra, Liechtenstein and Monaco to large, globally recognised countries such as Germany, France and Italy.
 It’s not all the same.
 Western Europe differs from Eastern Europe, with Belarus and Hungary worlds away from Ireland and Spain, for example.